berkeley-scf/tutorial-dask-future/R-future.md

 ---
+title: Parallel Processing using the  future package in R
 layout: default
-title: 'Parallel Processing using R’s future package'
 ---

-Chris Paciorek, Department of Statistics, UC Berkeley
+# Parallel Processing using the future package in R

-# 1. Overview: Futures and the R future package
+## 1. Overview: Futures and the R future package

 What is a future?
 It’s basically a flag used to tag a given operation such that when and where that operation is carried out is controlled at